 - Do you work with other professionals who you can refer me to?
 This would include tax accountants, estate planning lawyers, social security experts, etc. We refer our clients to other professionals all the time.
 We also invite our strategic partners to our client events, which provides a great service that we might not be equipped to provide on our own.
 If you need a Financial Advisor, you’ll likely need to work with other financial and tax professionals at some point, too.
 Who is in their network that can help you?

 - How did this person make me feel?
-If you do not leave feeling like you and the Advisor could have easy conversations and that you could truly trust them, then maybe this is not the right person to manage your money.
+There are two important pieces to how you feel after this conversation.
+One- do you think you can have easy, honest conversations with them?
+Two- can you truly trust them?
+If not then maybe this is not the right person to manage your money.
 You should leave feeling uplifted, empowered, and excited!
-At the end of the day, if you do not feel comfortable you will not be able to ask the questions needed to get you to your goals.
+At the end of the day, if you do not feel comfortable, you will not be able to ask the questions needed to get you to your goals.
 Did they speak down to you or make you feel like your questions were not warranted?
 If so, move on.

 - Do I like this person and would I hang out with them socially?
-Ultimately, the person managing your money, will become a friend.
-They will get to know you beyond your finances and should understand your family dynamic, as personal life and finances overlap in a big way.
+Ultimately, the person managing your money will become a friend.
+They will get to know you beyond your finances.
+They should understand your family dynamic as well since personal life and finances often overlap.